Claire Ighodaro

-Claire Ighodaro CBE is a Nigerian chartered management accountant.
+Claire Ighodaro CBE is a British Nigerian chartered management accountant.
 She was the first female president of the Chartered Institute of Management Accountants (CIMA) and previously the financial director of BT Broadband.
 Ighodaro is presently a non-executive director of Flood Re, XL Catlin Insurance Company UK Limited, and the Pennon Group PLC.
 She is a trustee of the British Council and an independent board member of the UK Trade & Investment Executive Board.
-She is a board member and Audit Committee Chair of Lloyd’s of London and a non-executive director and Governance Committee Chair of Merrill Lynch.
+She is a board member and Audit Committee Chair of Lloyd's of London and a non-executive director and Governance Committee Chair of Merrill Lynch.
 In 2008, she was awarded with a Commander of the Most Excellent Order of the British Empire (CBE) for services to business.

 Education and early career

 Ighodaro studied at Queens College Yaba Lagos Nigeria from 1964 to 1968, and at St Anne's School Ibadan from 1969 to 1970.
 She studied accounting at the University of Lagos.
 She started her career at Otis Elevators in London in 1979.
 In 1984, she moved to British Telecom to work as a Management and Development Accountant.
 She was subsequently promoted to senior project manager in 1988, where she led the development of one of the first handheld job-reporting systems for field engineers.
 In 2000, Ighodaro was made financial controller of British Telecom Open world, the United Kingdom's first mass-market broadband internet launch, and of portal, channel and interactive TV development.